-Term Definition Ecosystem A group of organisms that live close together and the environment in which they live Producer An organism that uses energy from the sun to produce its own food Consumer An organism that must eat other organisms to get energy Decomposer Organisms that feed on dead or decaying plants or animals and return nutrients to the surrounding soil or water.
+Term Definition Ecosystem A group of organisms that live close together, and the environment in which they live Producer An organism that uses energy from the Sun to produce its own food Consumer An organism that must eat other organisms to get energy Decomposer Organisms that feed on dead or decaying plants or animals, and return nutrients to the surrounding soil or water.
 Food chain/web How energy is passed on in an ecosystem.
-A food web is a collection of interrelated food chains.
+A food web is a collection of inter-related food chains.
 Adaptation A feature that helps a plant or animal to survive; an adjustment to environmental conditions.
-Biotic Elements of an ecosystem that are or were alive.
-Abiotic Elements of an ecosystem that are not, and never were, alive Watershed A region or area that drains to a particular watercourse or body of water.
-Wetland Land that is submerged or has saturated soils for all or part of the growing season.
+Biotic Elements of an ecosystem that are or were alive Abiotic Elements of an ecosystem that are not, and never were, alive Watershed A region or area that drains to a particular watercourse or body of water.
+Wetland Land that is submerged, or has saturated soils, for all or part of the growing season.

-Part II-Form and Function-Use Internet resources to find the best answers to the following questions.
-Information found online at the United States Environmental Protection Agency's website (www.epa.gov/owow/wetlands/vital/ people.html) about wetlands will be helpful for questions #7-11.
+Part II-Form and Function

 1. What are some examples of biotic factors in a wetland ecosystem?
+Plankton, cattails, water lilies, fish, turtles, birds

+2. What are some abiotic factors in a wetland ecosystem?
+Soil, water, air, sunlight

-Plankton, cattails, water lilies, fish, turtles, birds 3.
-Find an example of a wetland ecosystem food chain: (other combinations are possible) Water Lily → Snail → Crayfish Producer Primary (1st) Consumer Secondary (2nd) Consumer → Bullfrog → Northern Water Snake → Bald Eagle Tertiary (3rd) Consumer Quaternary (4th) Consumer Top Predator 4.
-Energy enters the ecosystem food chain in what form?
-Sunlight 5.
-What do the arrows in question #3 represent?
+3. Find an example of a wetland ecosystem food chain:

+Water Lily → Snail $ \rightarrow$ Crayfish $$ Producer Primary (1 st) Consumer Secondary (2^{nd}) Consumer • • • • \rightarrow Bullfrog $$ \rightarrow Northern Water S Snake $ \rightarrow$ Bald Eagle $$ Tertiary (3^{rd}) Consumer Quaternary (4 th) Consu imer "Top Predator"

+4. Energy enters the ecosystem food chain in what form?
+Sunlight

+5. What do the arrows in question #3 represent?
 The arrows represent the flow of energy, from one organism consuming another, through the food chain.

 6. What might happen to the food chain if one element were to be eliminated (by disease or habitat loss, for example)?
-If one element of the food chain were to be eliminated, it would affect the balance of the entire chain.
+If one element of the food chain were to be eliminated it would affect the balance of the entire chain.
 If you lost crayfish, for example, the number of snails would likely increase (lack of a predator), while the bullfrog numbers would decline as they ran out of a food source.

 7. How do wetlands positively affect water quality?
-Wetlands filter storm water runoff, removing harmful chemicals and excess nutrients, and trapping sediment before it reaches a river or lake.
+Wetlands filter storm water runoff removing harmful chemicals and excess nutrients, and trapping sediment before it reaches a river or lake.
 They also replenish groundwater, which provides drinking water for many people.

 8. How do wetlands offer flood protection?
 Wetlands act like a giant sponge, absorbing excess water from rain and snowmelt, and then slowly releasing it into nearby waterways.
-Wetland vegetation also slows down the flow of runof and spreads it out over a larger area.
+Wetland vegetation also slows down the flow of runoff and spreads it out over a larger area.
 These two features help lower flood height and reduce erosion from flooding.
-9. How do wetlands protect shorelines from erosion? .Wetland plants hold soil/sand in place with their roots, absorb wave energy and break up the flow of stream currents.
+9. How do wetlands protect shoreline from erosion?
+Wetland plants hold soil/sand in place with their roots, absorb wave energy, and break up the flow of stream currents.

 10. How do wetlands provide habitat for wildlife?
-Many insects, fish, mammals and birds depend on wetlands for all or part of their life cycles.
+Many insects, fish, mammals and birds depend on wetlands for all or part of their life cycle.
 Most commercial and game fish breed and raise their young in coastal marshes and estuaries.
 Shrimp, oysters, clams and crabs rely on wetlands for food, shelter and breeding grounds.
 Some plants and animals, such as cattails and muskrats, need wetlands to survive.
-Many birds raise their young in wetlands or use wetlands as a place to rest (migratory birds).
+Many birds raise their young in wetlands, or use wetlands as a place to rest (migratory birds).

 11. What other benefits do wetlands offer?
-Wetlands offer us many plants and animals that we use for food (blueberries, cranberries, fish and shellfish) or medicine (derived from soils and plants).
+Wetlands offer us many plants and animals that we use for food (blueberries, cranberries, fish and shellfish) or medicine (derived from soils or plants).
 Wetlands also offer recreational opportunities such as hunting, fishing and nature photography.